MikeDacre/grasp/README.rst

 To read more about GRASP, visit the `official page <https://grasp.nhlbi.nih.gov/Overview.aspx>`_.

 For a community discussion of the data itself see
 `the wiki <https://github.com/MikeDacre/grasp/wiki>`_.
-This contains some important disclaimers regarding the quatity of the data in GRASP itself, that fundamentally limit the utility of this package.
+This contains some important disclaimers regarding the quality of the data in GRASP itself, that fundamentally limit the utility of this package.

 For complete API documentation, go to the